Dev-Shah/Classifying-roof-material-from-drone-imagery-using-CNNs/README.md

 running the script will train the model according to the parameters in the json file, \
 save the models in the models folder and save the results in the results folder \

+The dataset in this repo is just a random sample of the original dataset (as it was of approx. 4 GB) \

 For more information see the reports pdf or ppt